Eli Kuslansky Select Work

 Time, Legacy, and Mortality — on being an artist

-Rooted in sumi ink drawing, the work extends through photography, digital compositing, and intelligent image generation.
+Rooted in sumi ink drawing, the work extends through photography, digital compositing, and image generation.
 I see this not as a departure from painting, but as an expansion of it, bringing ancient and contemporary processes into a single surface where multiple histories of image-making coexist.

 Each work functions less as a statement than as a precision instrument of perception, opening questions about what we see, what we hold sacred, and how we live with uncertainty, clarity, and aspiration.
-This is a paradox.

 Scroll to Top